Scottish League Cup: History

 Extra league fixtures after the Scottish Premier Division was formed in 1975 and expanding European competitions meant that by the early 1980s the League Cup's long-winded format, which involved group rounds played early in the season leading to two-legged knock-out rounds, attracted much criticism.
 From 1984–85 the tournament was revamped to a shorter, single elimination knock-out format.
 From that period Rangers became the dominant force in the competition having previously been roughly level with Celtic in terms of trophies, winning nine times in twelve years to increase their total to 20 before Celtic won their tenth in 1997–98.

 During the 1999–2000 competition, the semi-finals and final were moved to the springtime to avoid the congestion of fixtures caused by the early rounds of the UEFA club competitions and Scotland's representatives in Europe were given automatic byes until the third round of competition.
 For the 2016–17 season a pre-Christmas schedule was again adopted, although delayed springtime finals were played in 2020–21 (due to disruption caused by the COVID-19 pandemic) and 2022–23 (due to changes to accommodate the 2022 FIFA World Cup, albeit Scotland were not involved in that tournament).

 From the 2016–17 edition the League Cup reverted to an early-season group stage format exempting the Scottish representatives in Europe, with single-elimination knock-out in the last 16 onwards.
-Due to the strength of those exempt teams – particularly Celtic who won seven of the first nine editions in the format, although their total of 22 was still some way behind Rangers' 28 – it has been rare for a club who qualified from the group stage to reach the final, with only two beaten finalists (Motherwell in 2017–18 and Livingston in 2020–21) doing so, and St Johnstone in the latter tournament the only winners.
+In the first ten seasons since the format change, there were several instances of top-tier clubs failing to progress from the group stage, and only St Johnstone (2020–21) and St Mirren (2025–26) won the trophy having taken part in it.

 Sponsorship

-The League Cup has been known by different names due to sponsorship: